 Table 12 - Number of Households Supported

 Discuss the difference between goals and outcomes and problems encountered in meeting these goals.

-The City used HUD Consolidated Plan funds to assist 1088 households.
-This exceeds our goal for the year by 524.
+The City used HUD Consolidated Plan funds to assist 485 households.
+This is 97.0% of our goal for the year.